palliate/palgen/docs/usage/cli.rst

 Getting help
 ------------------

-To learn more about the available extensions and their settings, you can try running :bash:`palgen --help`.
-If you need help specifically for an extension (ie the :bash:`foo` extension), you can use the command :bash:`palgen foo --help`.
+To learn more about the available extensions and their settings, you can try running :code:`palgen --help`.
+If you need help specifically for an extension (ie the :code:`foo` extension), you can use the command :code:`palgen foo --help`.

 Executing the module directly
 ############################################

 It is also possible to execute palgen extensions directly using a Python interpreter.
-For example, you can execute :bash:`python foobar.py` if :code:`foobar.py` contains exactly one palgen extension.
+For example, you can execute :code:`python foobar.py` if :code:`foobar.py` contains exactly one palgen extension.

 .. warning::
    For this to work, ensure that you define only one palgen extension per Python module (that is, file).